b-simjoo/kian-offline/README.md

 ```

 ### :running: Running application
-Flask developers recommends ([here](https://flask.palletsprojects.com/en/2.2.x/quickstart/)) to do not use integrated server for production and it is just for development, they recommended to use WSGI, nginx, Apache or ... . but this app is designed for a class of students not for word-wide-web! and for simplicity I use flask server:
+Flask developers recommend ([here](https://flask.palletsprojects.com/en/2.2.x/quickstart/)) to not use integrated server for production and it is just for development, they recommended to use WSGI, nginx, Apache, etc. But this app is designed for a class of students not for the word-wide-web!
+And for the sake of simplicity I just use the integrated/builtin Flask server:
 ```batch
 flask run --host=0.0.0.0 --port 80 --no-debugger
 ```

 ## Who or What is Kian?

-While I am developing this software, protests continue in Iran and innocent people and children are being injured or murdered by the regime.
-The name Kian was chosen to commemorate the memory of Kian Pirfalak, the 9 years old child who was killed in Iran's protests by the regime forces.
+While I am developing this software, protests in Iran continue and innocent people some of whom are children under 18 are being injured or murdered by the regime.
+The name Kian was chosen to commemorate the memory of Kian Pirfalak, the 9 years old child who was killed in Iran's 2022/1401(also known as Mahsa Amini protests by some) protests by the regime forces.

 ## Why does this app uses an Access-point?